Coronavirus: New York has 1st COVID-19 death, an 82-year-old woman at New York City hospital

 The patient was admitted on March 3 and reportedly had an underlying respiratory illness, emphysema, for which she was previously hospitalized.

+"That's what we're going to see playing out now as a general rule," Cuomo said.

+People contracting coronavirus who had an underlying respiratory condition are in a "grave situation," he said.

-Cuomo also announced an additional 100 cases, bringing the total in the state to 524.
+Cuomo also announced an additional 100 cases, bringing the total in the state to 524, and said he believes thousands of New Yorkers and perhaps even tens of thousands already have the disease.

+"It has already spread much more than you know," he said.
+"The infection rate will be massive."

+New York City Mayor Bill de Blasio also commented on the death, calling on all New Yorkers to do their part to stay safe.

 New York has the most cases of any state across the country, with hot spots in Manhattan and Westchester County, but officials are working to contain the spread of the virus through more testing.